-Transitions of Active Patterns of CA3 Pyramidal Cells
+Transitions of active patterns of CA3 pyramidal cells

 Hippocampal CA3 pyramidal cells make synapses with other CA3 pyramidal cells, forming an autoassociative, recurrent network in this area (Amaral et al., 1990).
-In cultured hippocampal slices, we found that out of 42 whole-cell recordings from pairs of visually identified CA3 pyramidal cells located within 300 μm, 23.8% (10/42) showed monosynaptic connection.
+In cultured hippocampal slices, we found that out of 42 whole-cell recordings from pairs of visually identified CA3 pyramidal cells located within 300 μ m, 23.8% (10/42) showed monosynaptic connection.
 This probability is compatible with the density of CA3 recurrent network in vivo (Gomez-Di Cesare et al., 1997).

 A CA3 pyramidal neuron in cultured hippocampal slices was held in a current clamp mode of whole-cell recordings.
 In order to activate this cell synaptically, we stimulated the stratum radiatum, where CA3 pyramidal cells project the associational fibers and provide recurrent inputs (Amaral et al., 1990).
-During 2 s of 10 Hz stimulation, the recorded neurons generated burst spikes, and these burst discharges disappeared when the stimulation was terminated (n = 5 slices; Fig. 1A, control).
-We repeated the same paradigm of experiments in the presence of carbachol, a muscarinic receptor agonist, which is known to induce oscillatory activity in hippocampal slices (Fisahn et al., 1998; Fujisawa et al., 2004a; Traub et al., 2004).
-When the stratum radiatum was stimulated at 10 Hz for 2 s in the presence of 10 μM carbachol, the membrane potentials of CA3 cells shifted to more positive potentials by 8.7-15.6 mV, and this depolarization was maintained and accompanied by persistent firing activity (n = 5 slices; Fig. 1A, carbachol).
-On average, these self-sustained discharges lasted for 37.8 ± 19.7 s (SD) and were spontaneously settled into the resting conditions.
-Similar persistent activities were obtained by current injection into recorded cells.
-For Figure 1B, we injected a 5 s duration current that mimicked the temporal features of a barrage of post-synaptic potentials (PSPs) and found that this stimulus alone was sufficient to induce self-sustained tonic discharges (n = 7 slices).
-This persistent activity was not induced in the absence of carbachol (n = 5 slices).
-All subsequent experiments were performed in the presence of 10 μ M carbachol (Fig. 1B).
+During 2 sec of 10-Hz stimulation, the recorded neurons generated burst spikes, and these burst discharges disappeared when the stimulation was terminated (n=5 slices, Fig. 1A control).
+We repeated the same paradigm of experiments in the presence of carbachol, a muscarinic receptor agonist, which is known to induce oscillatory activity in hippocampal slices (Fisahn et al., 1998; Traub et al., 2004; Fujisawa et al., 2004a).
+When the stratum radiatum was stimulated at 10 Hz for 2 sec in the presence of 10 μM carbachol, the membrane potentials of CA3 cells shifted to more positive potentials by 8.7 to 15.6 mV, and this depolarization was maintained and accompanied by persistent firing activity (n = 5 slices, Fig. 1A carbachol).
+On average, these self-sustained discharges lasted for 37.8 ± 19.7 sec (SD) and were spontaneously settled into the resting conditions.
+Similar persistent activities were obtained by current injection into recorded In figure 1B, we injected a 5 second duration current that mimicked the temporal features of a barrage of post-synaptic potentials (PSPs) and found that this stimulus alone was sufficient to induce self-sustained tonic discharges (n=7 slices).
+This persistent activity was not induced in the absence of carbachol (n=5 slices).
+All subsequent experiments were performed in the presence of 10 μM carbachol (Fig. 1B).

-In order to reveal any intermediate states between the resting state and the tonic discharge state, we applied a sequence of brief stimulation pulses (500 ms, rectangular 400 pA, every 10 s), a protocol inspired by an analogous method used by Egorov et al. (2002).
+In order to reveal any intermediate states between the resting state and the tonic discharge state, we applied a sequence of brief stimulation pulses (500 msec, rectangular 400 pA, every 10 sec), a protocol inspired by an analogous method used by Egorov et al. (2002).
 In 66 of 71 slices, the repetitive stimuli led to graded transitions of spontaneous firing patterns (Fig. 1C).
-In most cases, the amplitude of spikes was reduced after the induction of persistent activity (Fig. 1), but this was not due to a damage or degeneration of neurons because the spike size was reversed to the control level when the persistent activity was terminated by hyperpolarizing current injection (Supplementary Fig. 1).
-The graded transitions of firing pattern were completely blocked by 1 μM atropine, a cholinergic muscarinic receptor antagonist (n = 5 slices; Fig. 1C), or by removal of extracellular Ca^{2+} (n = 6 slices; data not shown).
+In most cases, the amplitude of spikes was reduced after the induction of persistent activity (Fig. 1), but this was not due to a damage or degeneration of neurons because the spike size was reversed to the control level when the persistent activity was terminated by hyperpolarizing current injection (supplemental Fig. 1).
+The graded transitions of firing pattern were completely blocked by 1 μM atropine, a cholinergic muscarinic receptor antagonist (n=5 slices; Fig. 1C) or by removal of extracellular Ca2+ (n=6 slices; data not shown).